stfc/stfc-carpentries-workshops/learners/starter-pack.md

 Some new starters will start well in advance of these courses, and will soon require the basic skills covered within them; therefore, links are provided below for the course material, produced by [The Carpentries](https://carpentries.org/), which can be self-taught if desired.
 We also provide some additional links for further reading, covering a few techniques and tools that are outside the scope of these courses.

 ## Workshop information
 The dates for the Software Carpentry workshops are below, with links to the course material, which will be delivered in a hybrid format both online via Zoom and in-person at RAL.
+We have a page to help you identify [which courses are right for you](appropriate-courses.md).

 On each date listed, the workshop will run 9am-1pm.

 * 4-5 Oct: [The Unix Shell](https://swcarpentry.github.io/shell-novice/) & [Version Control with Git](https://swcarpentry.github.io/git-novice/)
 * 11-12 Oct: [Programming in Python](https://swcarpentry.github.io/python-novice-inflammation/)